-It is the process of levelling of the base of the instrument to make the vertical axis vertical usually with an in-built bubble-level.
+It is the process of levelling the base of the instrument to make the vertical axis vertical usually with an in-built bubble level.

-Focusing includes the removing parallax error by proper focusing of the objective and the eye-piece.
+Focusing includes removing parallax errors by properly focusing on the objective and the eye-piece.

 The theodolite can be used for reading the observations by following the below-mentioned steps: